 [server]$ cd ~/example.com

 - Create the virtual environment while you specify the version of Python you wish to use.
-The following command creates 'my_project' in the first path, and uses the -p flag to specify the full path to the Python3 version you just installed:
+The following command creates a virtualenv named 'my_project' and uses the -p flag to specify the full path to the Python3 version you just installed:

 Using base prefix '/home/example_username/opt/python-3.6.2'